Nicolas Maline

 Nicolas Maline (28 February 1822 – 28 April 1877 in Mirecourt) was a luthier and an archetier/bow maker.

 He was apprenticed in Mirecourt and worked for Etienne Pajeot, J.B.
 Vuillaume and other makers.

 Maline came from a family of luthiers including his father Guillaume Maline (long considered to be the bowmaking Maline).

 In his early work, Maline initially followed the Pajeot example/style, but later in his career followed a very different direction on the basis of what was soon to happen in Paris (D. Peccatte's influence with the "hatchet-shaped" type head).

 Nicolas Maline came as a very young man to Jean Baptiste Vuillaume, around 1840.

 Most of Maline's best work was sold by the firm of VUILLAUME and bears the latter's brand.

 His bows of this period reflect the Dominique Peccatte school ("hatchet-shaped" type head).

 He also made some self-rehairing bows, but also many bows using VUILLAUME-style frogs (round-edged ferrules).
 According to Bernard Millant and Jean-François Raffin, N. Maline certainly was first to use this style.
+Among his pupils were his son Nicolas Auguste Eugène Maline and Jean Joseph Martin.

 "One of history's important bowmakers.
 His successor was François Nicolas Voirin.